snehak71501/Quiz-app-using-HTML-CSS-Javascript/README.md

-# Login-page-using-HTML-CSS-JAVASCRIPT
+# Quiz-app-using-HTML-CSS-Javascript
 # Description 📝
-Simple, responsive BMI (Body Mass Index) calculator that calculates the BMI based on the user's height in centimeters and weight in kilograms.
-The calculator then categorizes the BMI result into underweight, normal weight, or overweight.
+This is a simple quiz application built using HTML5, CSS3, and JavaScript.
+The quiz consists of multiple-choice questions where users can test their knowledge on JavaScript fundamentals.
 # Features ✨
-- User can input weight in kilograms and height in centimeters.
-* Calculates the BMI based on the input values.
-+ Provides the BMI result with two decimal precision.
-- Categorizes the BMI result as underweight, normal weight, or overweight.
-* Validates input to ensure only positive numerical values are accepted.
+- Responsive Design: The quiz app is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.
+* Interactive Interface: Users can select their answers by clicking on radio buttons and submit their choices.
++ Immediate Feedback: After submitting an answer, users immediately see whether their answer was correct.
+- Quiz Completion: The quiz concludes after all questions have been answered, displaying the total score and a completion message.
 # How to Use 🚀
-1. Open the BMI Calculator: Visit the live demo URL.
+1. Access the Quiz App: Visit the live demo URL.
-2. Enter your weight in kilograms: Ensure it's a positive number.
-3. Enter your height in centimeters: Ensure it's a positive number.
-4. Click "Calculate BMI": View your BMI and its category.
+2. Answer Questions.
+3. Submit Your Answer.
+4. Check Feedback.
 # Usage 🖥️
-You can access the bmi calculator by opening the index.html file in a web browser.
+You can access the quiz questions by opening the index.html file in a web browser.
 You can also integrate this bmi calculator into your web projects by including the necessary HTML, CSS, and JavaScript files.
 # Technologies Used 💻
 HTML5